cyber-prophet/bostrom-journal/BostromJournal001.md

 #### Investors

 5 public rounds attracted 91 individuals.
-Thanks to them the project was able to flourish {~~during the~>for~~} 5 years prior to launch.
+Thanks to them the project was able to flourish for 5 years prior to launch.
 More than ~5000 ETH has been spent on the project.

 #### Senate

-5.1% {~~lives~>is stored~~} in the common goods pool of the [Senate](https://cyb.ai/senate).
-Every BOOT holder decides where these funds {~~could~>should~~} be allocated.
+5.1% is stored in the common goods pool of the [Senate](https://cyb.ai/senate).
+Every BOOT holder decides where these funds should be allocated.

 #### Cyberpunks

 During Game of Links the [Euler foundation](https://client.aragon.org/#/eulerfoundation/0x34291feae53ad4e155a20de02585eb115ef5d373/) was created.
 Those who created it got [GOL tokens](https://etherscan.io/address/0xF4ecdBa8ba4144Ff3a2d8792Cad9051431Aa4F64).

 The Euler foundation will transform into the Great Web Foundation.
-5% of BOOT and TOCYB genesis stake is under {~~management of GOL token holders~>GOL token holders' management~~}.
+5% of BOOT and TOCYB genesis stake is under GOL token holders' management.
 Currently cyberCongress is a [key holder](https://cyb.ai/network/bostrom/contract/bostrom1ha4pw9w2qgc2ce9jwfrwrmaft5fneus58nqwev), but only GOL holders can decide on the future of these funds.

 Those who create The Great Web foundation are true cyberpunks.